Swift

 -

-Apply local changes on your backend application server (and from there, to Postgres)
+Apply local changes on your backend application server (and from there, to your backend database)

 Accordingly, the connector must implement two methods: